asheroto/Deploy-Office/README.md

 ## Download

-Download the [latest version](https://github.com/asheroto/Deploy-Office/releases/latest/download/Deploy-Office.exe) in the releases section.
+Download the latest version in the [releases](https://github.com/asheroto/Deploy-Office/releases) section.
+Password for the zip file is `password`.